Copyright © Gerard Putter

 Virtual ][ will automatically use the game controller if it detects one.

-Here is a little Applesoft Basic application to check if your game pad or joystick behaves correctly.
-It continuously
+Here is a little Applesoft Basic application to check if your game pad or joystick works correctly.
+It continuously displays lines with the four game paddle analog values.
+Move the joysticks on your gamepad to see the values change.
+They should run from 0 to 255, and have 127 as their neutral value.

-To run it, start a standard Apple //e.
-You don't have to boot from a diskette; just click "Reset" to go to the
+To run it, start a standard Apple //e or //c.
+You don't have to boot from a diskette; just click "Reset" to go to the Applesoft Basic prompt.
+Now copy the next few lines and paste them in Virtual ][

 10 PRINT PDL (0); TAB( 10); PDL (1); TAB( 20); PDL (2); TAB( 30); PDL (3)